20 Good movies to Learn Korean

 For K-drama fans, hold on to your seats; you will witness a fascinating cameo.

-It teaches divergent cultural points of knowledge from a South Korean view and perception of society.
+It presents divergent cultural perspectives on knowledge and society from a South Korean perspective.

 4. Scandal Makers (과속 스캔들), 2008